jun-inoue/orthoscope/README.md

 ---
 ## Tree Estimation of Orthogroup Members using Additional Sequences
-The script is specialized for a Macintosh use.
+The script is specialized for a Macintosh use with Python 3.
 Windows users need some modifications.
 [Example](https://github.com/jun-inoue/orthoscope/raw/master/tarfiles/DeuterostomeBra_2ndAnalysis.zip).

 ### Installing Dependencies